Life Style

 Best Answers for Popular Questions From Our Me-Time Readers!

 Konnichiwa Tokyo!
 It’s time to discover the food, history, culture, as well as all of the other hidden gems of Japanese locals who specifically love Me-Time experiences.
 This city brims with history and creativity; so we encourage you to explore the street foods, restaurants, onsen, shopping and much more.
 Each of questions below are from emails we’ve received from our readers. ——I’m looking for the best places to eat delicious food comfortably, as a solo traveler, in Tokyo.
 Any suggestions?
 We definitely got you covered!
 Japan’s Oldest Izakaya, Mimasuya, is always a consistent Me-Time favorite.
-Many solo diners flock over to the Kanda area on a regular basis to dine
+Many solo diners flock over to the Kanda area on a regular basis to dine arrow_forward

-Cultural Footprint Life Style
+Life Style Cultural Footprint

 12 Japanese Life-Changing Concepts to Live a Happy Life

 We can certainly learn from different countries around the globe their respective different philosophies through one’s culture and historical past.
 Those philosophies can help us live more meaningful and fulfilling lives.
 For example in Japan, people are keenly aware about focusing on the moment at hand and striving to be mindful—this is a state of active and open attention to the present.
 In this article, we’ll share with you to 12 beautiful Japanese aesthetics that can inspire us to embrace happiness as well as enjoying a peaceful and healthy life.
-Iitokodori Iitokodori is a Japanese process means discovering aspects of the influences around you and creating something unique of your very
+Iitokodori Iitokodori is a Japanese process means discovering aspects of the influences around you and creating something unique of your very arrow_forward

-Japanese Diaspora Life Style
+Life Style Japanese Diaspora

 Fermented Foods Bring a Wealth of Health to the U.S.

 Fermented foods have been gaining popularity in the United States for some time now.
 In 2003, Sandor Ellix Katz, a leader in the fermentation movement and a self-described fermentation geek, published his first book on fermented foods, Basic Fermentation.
 Since then, he has written numerous books ranging from adventures in the world’s fermented food cultures to advanced, specialized cookbooks, one of which has been translated into Japanese: Sandor Katz’s Fermentation Journeys: Recipes, Techniques, and Traditions from around the World.
 If one were to trace the history of fermented foods in the U.S., one would find The Book of Tofu at the beginning.
-Co-authors Akiko Aoyagi and her American husband William Shurtleff began their research
+Co-authors Akiko Aoyagi and her American husband William Shurtleff began their research arrow_forward

-Life Style Me Time Guide
+Me Time Guide Life Style

 The Great Self Re-Evaluation: Discovering Modern Minimalism